Mary Baker Eddy Library: Mary Baker Eddy papers

 Since 2014 the Library has started putting their collection of Eddy's letters, sermons, drafts of writings, notes, and more online at mbepapers.org.
 The collection includes over 28,000 letters written by Eddy throughout her life, and over 35,000 letters addressed to her.

 Research & Reference Services

-Since its opening in 2002, the church archives have been open to scholars, and has helped produce works in a variety of fields.
+Since its opening in 2002, the church archives have been open to scholars, and have helped produce works in a variety of fields.
 Research & Reference Services is located on the fourth floor of the Library and provides access to original materials that document the life of Mary Baker Eddy, the church that she founded, and more.
 The collections include letters, manuscripts, organizational records, photographs, artifacts, books, periodicals, audiovisuals, and other materials available for in-depth research.
+Specific collections include the Calvin A. Frye diaries, Georgine Milmine collection, and organizational records for the church and publishing society.

+Short term research fellowships are available to scholars to support original research.